 Here are some common causes:

 - Bots and crawlers: Not all encounters are human.
-There are occasions when automated bots visit websites to scrape data or test for vulnerabilities.
-These “visits” artificially inflate traffic numbers but do not represent genuine users.
+Automated bots visit websites to scrape data or test for vulnerabilities.
+These “visits” inflate traffic numbers artificially but don’t represent real users.

 - Referral spam: Some shady websites send fake hits to your site to trick you into visiting their URLs – a classic spam approach.